JackDanna/FogentRoleplayTemplate/README.md

 ## Set Skill Level Effect

-Sets a specified Skill/Vocation of a character to a new value.
+Sets a the Skills/Vocations of a character to specified level.
 If the character's innate Skill/Vocation is greater than or equal to the new value, no change occurs.

 **Affected Skills:** The Skills/Vocations that are effected.